Bézout's theorem: Affine case

 The affine case of the theorem is the following statement, that was proven in 1983 by David Masser and Gisbert Wüstholz.

 Consider n affine hypersurfaces that are defined over an algebraically closed field by n polynomials in n variables, of degrees $d_1, \ldots,d_n.$ Then either the number of intersection points is infinite, or the number of intersection points, counted with their multiplicities, is at most the product $d_1 \cdots d_n.$ If the hypersurfaces are in relative general position, then there are exactly $d_1 \cdots d_n$ intersection points, all with multiplicity 1.

 The last assertion is a corollary of Bézout's theorem, but the first assertion is not, because of the possibility of a finite number of intersection points in the affine space, together with infinitely many intersection points at infinity.

-This theorem a corollary, not explicitly stated, of a more general statement proved by Masser and Wüstholz.
+This theorem is a corollary, not explicitly stated, of a more general statement proved by Masser and Wüstholz.

 For stating the general result, one has to recall that the intersection points form an algebraic set, and that there is a finite number of intersection points if and only if all component of the intersection have a zero dimension (an algebraic set of positive dimension has an infinity of points over an algebraically closed field).
 An intersection point is said isolated if it does not belong to a component of positive dimension of the intersection; the terminology make sense, since an isolated intersection point has neighborhoods (for Zariski topology or for the usual topology in the case of complex hypersurfaces) that does not contain any other intersection point.

 Consider n projective hypersurfaces that are defined over an algebraically closed field by n homogeneous polynomials in $n+1$ variables, of degrees $d_1, \ldots,d_n.$ Then, the sum of the multiplicities of their isolated intersection points is at most the product $d_1 \cdots d_n.$ The result remains valid for any number m of hypersurfaces, if one sets $d_{m+1}=0$ in the case $m<n,$ and, otherwise, if one orders the degrees for having $d_2\ge d_3\ge\cdots \ge d_m \ge d_1.$ That is, there is no isolated intersection point if $m<n,$ and, otherwise, the bound is the product of the smallest degree and the $n-1$ largest degrees.